 - Government co-contribution (this relates to the non-concessional contribution cap listed above)

-- Tax offsets for spouse contributions (this relates to the non-concessional cap listed above)
+- Tax offsets for spouse super contributions (this relates to the non-concessional cap listed above)

 Transfer balance cap

-The transfer balance cap limits how much you can transfer from your super accumulation account into your retirement (pension) accounts.
+However, there are limits on how much you can transfer from your super accumulation account into your retirement (pension) accounts.
 This is known as the transfer balance cap.

 From 1 July 2023, the general transfer balance cap will increase to $1.9 million, but your individual transfer balance cap depends on two factors:

 - The cap that applied when you started your first account-based pension or $1.6 million for account-based pensions commenced prior to 1 July 2017.

 - Your cap may be increased proportionally for indexation in the cap applied to your unused cap amount.
 Your personal transfer balance cap will not be increased if you have used the entire cap or exceeded it.

 You can see your personal transfer balance cap using ATO online services through myGov.